convissor/login-security-solution/readme.txt

 [GitHub](https://github.com/convissor/login-security-solution).
 Releases are then squashed and pushed to WordPress' [Plugins SVN repository](http://plugins.svn.wordpress.org/login-security-solution/).
-This division is necessary due having being chastized that "the Plugins SVN repository is a release system, not a development system."
+This division is necessary due having being chastised that "the Plugins SVN repository is a release system, not a development system."

 Please submit